antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     "Rigidity_file_logic": 0,            # No rigidity file is used for defining the rigidity variation with depth "Rigidity_file": "Rigidity_variation.txt",
     "Stress_drop_var": 0,                # No stress drop variation is imposed among scenarios "Fact_rigidity": 0.5                 # If "Rigidity_file_logic": 0 a rigidity variation similar to what proposed by Scala et al. 2020 is imposed.
 This choice uses at each depth an intermediate value between the Bilek & Lay (1999) variation and PREM is imposed.
-See Scala et al. (2020) and [Wiki](https://github.com/antonioscalaunina/ANTI-FASc/wiki) documentation for more details
+See Scala et al. (2020) and the Wiki documentation for more details

 The magnitude bins and the rupture geometries (according to the selected scaling laws are set in the input file *config_files/Parameters/scaling_relationship.json* described below.
 In this example we use a selection similar to that one proposed in the framework of the project TSUMAPS-NEAM (see Basili et al. 2021) using the Strasser et al. (2010) and the Murotani et al.(2013) scaling relationships.
 See comments beside: